OnwerkGmbH/node-versioneye-update/README.md

 # versioneye-update

-VersionEye can monitor your project on GitHub/Bitbucket and notify you about out-dated dependencies and license violations.
+[VersionEye](https://www.versioneye.com) can monitor your project on GitHub/Bitbucket and notify you about out-dated dependencies and license violations.
 The integration via the GitHub/Bitbucket API works very well and is very convenient.
 However, this only works with publicly hosted repositories.

-This project uses the VersionEye API to update an already created VersionEye project with the current revision of a monitored file.
+This module uses the VersionEye API to update an already created VersionEye project with the current revision of a monitored file.
+VersionEye will automatically check your project and notify you about outdated dependencies.

 The command line tool can be integrated in build jobs running on continuous integration systems like Jenkins.

 ## Installation